Extending the symbolic method in enumerative combinatorics. I: Series and generating functions in

 \eproof

-Two more operations with series are grouping and product.
+Two important operations on series are grouping and product.
 A~{\em partition} of a~set $X$ is a~set $P$ of nonempty and disjoint sets such that $\bigcup P=X$.
 If $X$ is at most countable, then so is $P$ and every set $Z\in P$.
-If $S=\sum_{x\in X}h(x)$ is a~series and $P$ is a~partition of $X$ such that for every set $Z\in P$ the subseries $\sum_{x\in Z}h(x)$ absolutely converges and has sum $s_Z$, then the series
+If $S=\sum_{x\in X}h(x)$ is a~series and $P$ is a~partition of $X$ such that for every $Z\in P$ the subseries $S_Z=\sum_{x\in Z}h(x)$ absolutely converges and has sum $s_Z$, then the series